English: Indian crocus, Peacock ginger, Round-rooted galangal

 Useful plant parts: Rhizome

-Medicinal uses: used to treat itch, scabies, blood clots and malignancy, tumors, swellings, and wounds.
+used to treat itch, scabies, blood clots and malignancies, tumors, swellings, and wounds.

 Medicinal properties: Antioxidant, acrid, thermogenic, aromatic, stomachic, anti-inflammatory, emetic, anti-tumor, anti-rheumatic